 One of the best ways to attract and retain top talent is by offering a comprehensive employee benefits package.
-Although there are some employee benefits you must offer, there are several other benefits you can choose to provide as a way to set your business apart from the competition.
+While you must offer specific employee benefits, other elective benefits can set your business apart from the competition.

-A floating holiday is a day of paid time off (PTO) that an employee can use in addition to their vacation time, sick leave or other PTO during the calendar year.
-An employer can either offer a floating holiday as a substitute for an unobserved public holiday or let the employee choose which day of the year they want to take off.
+A floating holiday is a day of paid time off (PTO) an employee can use in addition to vacation time, sick leave, or other PTO during the calendar year.
+An employer can offer a floating holiday as a substitute for an unobserved public holiday or let employees choose which day to take off.

 Employees are typically eligible to use their floating holiday immediately, which often isn’t the case for other types of PTO that may require accrual.

-Floating holidays are advantageous for both businesses and employees.
-Here are some of the benefits:
+Floating holidays are advantageous for businesses and employees, offering the following benefits:

-Some businesses automatically give their employees time off during certain holidays, which may fall in line with some companies’ busiest seasons.
-Instead of losing out on revenue, companies can offer floating holidays to allow some employees to take time off while continuing to keep the business open during that time.
-This type of policy is beneficial for both your business and your employees.
+Some businesses automatically give their employees time off during specific holidays.
+However, these holidays may coincide with their busiest seasons.
+Instead of losing revenue, they can offer floating holidays.
+Some employees can take time off while others continue working, keeping the business open.
+This floating holiday policy benefits the business and its employees.

-“This is a nice policy, specifically for people who do not celebrate Christmas or don’t travel for Christmas, because they can choose when to use their holiday time,” Alison Pearson, head of human resources for Hal Waldman and Associates, told Business News Daily.
+“This is a nice policy, specifically for people who do not celebrate Christmas or don’t travel for Christmas, because they can choose when to use their holiday time,” explained Alison Pearson, head of human resources for Hal Waldman and Associates.

-Keep in mind that you may have to set floating-holiday restrictions on how many employees can take off the same day.
+Remember that you may have to set floating holiday restrictions on how many employees can take off the same day.

-Choosing an inclusive holiday schedule that accommodates every employee can be taxing.
-To minimize these scheduling issues, you can offer floating holidays.
-This allows you to choose which primary public holidays you want to include in your standard PTO policy and lets your employees choose which other holidays work best for them.
+Floating holidays minimize these scheduling issues.
+You can choose which primary public holidays to include in your standard PTO policy and let your employees choose specific, meaningful holidays to observe.

 Everyone loves taking PTO, but not everyone’s life fits neatly into the same time-off schedule.
-Instead of forcing employees to take days off during a time they would rather be working (and vice versa), a floating holiday schedule gives employees flexibility, which can reduce stress and improve work-life balance.
+Instead of forcing employees to take days off when they’d rather be working (and vice versa), a floating holiday schedule gives employees flexibility, reducing stress and improving work-life balance.

-“Many employees use floating holidays in tandem with other vacation days to maximize their PTO,” said Chris Abrams, founder of Abrams Insurance Solutions.
-Floating holidays “don’t pigeonhole employees into taking days off” when they are overloaded with work, he said.
+“Many employees use floating holidays in tandem with other vacation days to maximize their PTO,” noted Chris Abrams, founder of Abrams Insurance Solutions.
+Abrams explained that floating holidays “don’t pigeonhole employees into taking days off” when they are overloaded with work.

-Floating holidays can also be especially helpful for working parents who need to stay home with children during certain days throughout the year.
+Floating holidays can also be especially helpful for working parents who must stay home with children during specific days throughout the year.

 “Using floating holidays is a great way to be more inclusive,” Abrams said.
 “An employee may prefer to celebrate a religious holiday that isn’t part of mainstream culture.”

-“Floating holidays can be a huge perk for prospective employees,” Abrams said.
+“Floating holidays can be a huge perk for prospective employees,” Abrams noted.
 “You should include this information in job postings and onboarding documents alongside health insurance, retirement plans and other benefit information.”

-Because every team has different needs, a floating-holiday policy should be unique to your business.
-However, there are a few standard steps that every employer or HR manager can take to develop a successful floating-holiday policy.
+Because every team has different needs, a floating holiday policy should be unique to your business.
+However, there are a few standard steps every employer or HR manager can take to develop a successful floating-holiday policy.

 Pearson created this five-step process for developing a floating-holiday policy:

-Employees can take a floating holiday any day of the year, or as otherwise outlined in their floating-holiday policy.
-For example, some companies make employees select from a list of floating holidays (e.g., Good Friday, Presidents Day, birthdays, anniversaries).
+Employees can take a floating holiday any day of the year or as otherwise outlined in their company’s floating holiday policy.
+For example, some companies make employees select from a list of floating holidays (e.g., Good Friday, Presidents Day, birthdays, and anniversaries).

-Unused floating holidays do not typically carry over to the next year.
-However, some employers do pay employees for unused floating holidays when they leave the company.
-However, these requirements often vary by state and the conditions of your particular policy.
+Unused floating holidays typically do not carry over to the following year.
+However, some employers pay employees for unused floating holidays when they leave the company.
+These requirements often vary by state and the conditions of each particular policy.

-No, companies are not required by law to include floating holidays in their employee benefits packages.
+No, companies are not legally required to include floating holidays in their employee benefits packages.

-It is very important to keep track of floating holidays for employee scheduling and payroll purposes.
-Keeping up-to-date records on which days each employee intends to use for their floating holidays helps you ensure that you have enough staff to keep your business running and that you pay each employee accurately.
-Many time-and-attendance software systems allow you to track employees’ floating holidays.
+Keeping track of floating holidays is crucial for employee scheduling and payroll purposes.
+Keeping up-to-date records on which days each employee intends to use for their floating holidays helps ensure you have enough staff to keep your business running.
+It’s also essential for paying each employee accurately.